alexjercan/codehint/README.md

 ## ⇁ Limitations

-* The plugin works only for C++ sources at the moment because I have hardcoded the comment to be a // (so I mean it works for any language that has the comment like //).
-I plan to make it work for any language but I have to figure out how to detect the language used or what comment should be used for the current buffer.
-* I don't know if the AI can be confused by multiple fixme comment in the code, since the prompt adds a `// Fixme` comment on the line that the user is on and then it adds the `Q:  Propose a hint that can help me fix the bug` question and `A:` part at the end of the file to make up the prompt.
+* I don't know if the AI can be confused by multiple fixme comment in the code, since the prompt adds a `// Fixme` comment in the code as part of the prompt.